akuhlens/akuhlens.old_website/content/home/about.md

 # Biography

-I am a computer scientist in
+I am a PhD student and computer scientist at Indiana University.